can3p/ansible-django-stack/README.md

 - Runs django cookiecutter (didn't check with a clean setup)
 - Additional step to run npm build to build static assets
 - Basic auth for the service if needed
+- Node.js is optionally installed to run `npm build` in order to get fancy static

 Breaking changes expected, use on your own risk.